hyoshioka0128/azure-data-manager-for-energy-power-bi-connector/README.md

 ## About

 This project is the Microsoft Azure Data Manager for Energy Power BI connector.
-The connector is used to query data from a Azure Data Manager for Energy instance and display it in Power BI reports.
+The connector is used to query data from an Azure Data Manager for Energy instance and display it in Power BI reports.

 ## Using the Connector